KamilJerzyWojcik/InternetPhoneBook/README.md

 ## Introduction

 Web application resembling a phone book.
 Table with colums data: name, surname, phone number, e-mail, date of creation and date of the last edition was implemented.
-Aadd, delete and edit are validation.
-The editing date is updated automatically.
+Add, delete and edit are validation, edit date is updated automatically.

 http://internet-phonebook.azurewebsites.net